Skip to content

 3. Create a Nylon Production Business Plan

 In starting a nylon production business, creating a comprehensive business plan is mandatory.
 A well-written business plan will help you in getting finance and in day-to-day business operations.
-First, you must make the decision about what specific quality of nylon you will going to produce.
+First, you must decide on what specific quality of nylon you will going to produce.

-Before taking the decision, doing intensive market research is advisable.
-You will need to determine the manufacturing process, required machinery, raw material, staffing, and marketing plan.
-These will help you in getting a feasibility study about the business, and figuring out how much startup capital you actually need including fixed and working capital.
+Before making the decision, doing intensive market research is advisable.
+You will need to determine the manufacturing process, required machinery, raw materials, staffing, and marketing plan.
+These will help you in getting a feasibility study about the business, and figuring out how much startup capital you need including fixed and working capital.

 In initiating a nylon production company, selecting the right location for manufacturing activity is important.
-First, check the license and permissions that are needed from the Government Authority of your location.
+First, check the license and permissions needed from your location’s Government Authority.

 In initiating a small-scale nylon production unit, you can go for a semi-automatic process.
 The main required machinery is an extruder, blower, cutting machine, punching machine, and sealing machine.
 According to your specific requirement with the desired production output, you can start manufacturing with locally fabricated machines.
 As your business grows, you can convert your manufacturing operation to a fully automatic mode.

-Major raw materials for nylon production are bye products of petrochemical processing that are obtained from refineries.
-These main raw materials are polythene and polyethylene.
+Major raw materials for nylon production are bye by-products of petrochemical processing that are obtained from refineries.
+These main raw materials are polythene and polyethene.
 Other basic petrochemical products from which nylon is made include Escorene, Lupine, Dow, B.A.S.F., etc.

-There are two common methods of making nylon for fiber applications.
+There are two common methods of making nylon for fibre applications.
 One method is, that molecules with an acid (COOH) group on each end are reacted with molecules containing amine (NH2) groups on each end.
-The resulting nylon is named on the basis of the number of carbon atoms separating the two acid groups and the two amines.
+The resulting nylon is named based on the number of carbon atoms separating the two acid groups and the two amines.

 Thus nylon 6,6 which is widely used for fibers is made from adipic acid and hexamethylenediamine.
 The two compounds form a salt, known as nylon salt, with an exact 1:1 ratio of acid to base.
 This salt is then dried and heated under a vacuum to eliminate water and form the polymer.